 The potential beneficiaries of this sub-activity are those students who attend and graduate from new collèges de proximité in the regions of Gbêkê and San Pedro.
 The main benefit stream is the increase in (incremental) lifetime earnings for those students who obtain additional years of schooling.
 Therefore, key drivers for the ERR estimate are the average annual earnings of graduates of the collèges de proximité, in particular, and this estimate relative to the annual earnings of primary school graduates.
-The most likely counterfactuals ("without" Project scenario) are that without a lower secondary school in close proximity the students would have either finished their schooling with the completion of primary school but incurred additional costs (time, fees, transport costs, unable to support family business, etc.) to attend school.
+The most likely counterfactuals ("without" Project scenario) are that without a lower secondary school in close proximity the students would have either finished their schooling with the completion of primary school, which is particularly true for females, or would have transitioned to lower secondary school but incurred additional costs (time, fees, transport costs, unable to support family business, etc.) to attend school.